Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 3. Social challenges with peers

 Teasing, bullying, exclusion, or friendship drama can make school feel unsafe.
 Some children act tough; others withdraw.
-Try gentle, specific questions like “Who did you sit with at lunch?” and “What was the hardest part of today?”
+Try gentle, specific questions like “Who did you sit with at lunch?” or “What was the hardest part of today?”

 4. Unmet physical needs

 Hunger, poor sleep, sensory discomfort, illness, or even a growth spurt can lower patience and impulse control.
-A skipped breakfast or a late bedtime can look like defiance in class.
+A skipped breakfast or a late bedtime can look just like defiance in class.

 5. Lagging emotional regulation skills